Curriculum Overview & Statement of Intent

 - Is the curriculum providing pupils with the building blocks of what they need to know and be able to do, in order to succeed in each subject?

-- What skills will be demonstrated and how will progression will be demonstrated in these skills?
+- What understanding will be demonstrated in knowledge and skills and how will progression will be demonstrated?

 - What will independence in learning look like throughout the school?